 The Company will call a poll on all resolutions at the AGM.
-This allows the votes of both shareholders who have lodged proxies and shareholders who attend the meeting to be taken into account.
-On arrival at the AGM, all those entitled to vote will be required to register and be given a personalised poll card with details of your shareholding to be used for the poll vote.
-At the end of the AGM, the Chairman will ask you to cast your vote by completing the poll card.
-All the votes present will be counted and added to those received by proxy and the provisional final votes.
-If you have already voted by proxy you will still be able to vote using the poll card and your vote on the day will replace your proxy vote lodged previously.
-To facilitate these arrangements, it would be helpful if you could please arrive at the AGM venue in good time and have your attendance pass to hand.
-If you have submitted your votes online you will need to print the attendance pass provided within the site.
+This allows the votes of both shareholders who have lodged proxies and shareholders who attend the AGM to be taken into account.
+On arrival at the AGM, all those entitled to vote will be required to register and be given an electronic handset to be used for the poll vote.
+The Chairman will advise shareholders when the poll is open and shareholders are able to start voting.
+At the end of the meeting, the Chairman will confirm when the poll is closed.
+All the votes present will be counted and added to those received by proxy to obtain the final poll results.
+If you have already voted by proxy you will still be able to vote at the AGM and your vote on the day will replace your proxy vote lodged previously.
+To facilitate these arrangements, it would be helpful if you could please arrive at the AGM venue in good time and have your attendance card to hand.
+If you have submitted your votes online you will need to print the attendance card provided within the site.

 On a poll, every ordinary shareholder present in person or by proxy has one vote for every US\$2.00 nominal value of ordinary shares held.
 The nominal value of each ordinary share being US\$0.50 means that a member needs to hold four ordinary shares to register one vote on a poll, and Indian Depository Receipts (IDRs) holders have one vote for every forty IDRs they hold.
-As at 14 March 2017 (the latest practicable date prior to the publication of this document), the Company had 3,287,428,612 ordinary shares of US\$0.50 each in issue, none of which were held in treasury.
-The ordinary shares carry in aggregate 821,857,153 voting rights on a poll.
+As at 15 March 2018 (being the latest practicable date prior to the publication of this document), the Company had 3,300,634,294 ordinary shares of US\$0.50 each in issue, none of which were held in treasury.
+The ordinary shares carry in aggregate 825,158,573 voting rights on a poll.

-You can obtain the results of the poll by telephoning our registrar on or after Thursday 4 May 2017.
-The results of the poll will be announced to the London Stock Exchange, The Stock Exchange of Hong Kong Limited, the National Stock Exchange of India Limited and the Bombay Stock Exchange Limited and will appear on our website at http://investors.sc.com/en/releases.cfm on Thursday 4 May 2017.
+You can obtain the results of the poll on all resolutions by telephoning our branch registrar on or after Thursday 10 May 2018.
+The results of the poll will be announced to the London Stock Exchange, The Stock Exchange of Hong Kong Limited, the National Stock Exchange of India Limited and the Bombay Stock Exchange Limited as soon as possible after the AGM and will appear on our website at sc.com/en/investors/stock-exchange-announcements on Thursday 10 May 2018.